harsimran-kaur-code/report-of-induction-program-2025/README.md

 **11:30 to 12:30**(Break)

 **12:30 At Auditorium**
-_Our host **Kusum** welcome us and invite Gurcharn Singh Garewal on stage_
+_Our host **Kusum** welcomed us and invited Gurcharn Singh Garewal to the stage_
-* **Orator 1 Gurcharn Singh Garewal** : *He lightened us about the profound connection between Guru Nanak Dev Ji and our college, GNDec.
+* **Orator 1 Gurcharn Singh Garewal** : *He enlightened us about the profound connection between Guru Nanak Dev Ji and our college, GNDec.
 Learning about this inspiring link filled me with a deep sense of gratitude and privilege.
 I felt truly blessed to be a part of this esteemed institution, carrying the legacy of Guru Nanak Dev Ji's teachings and values.*

 * **Orator 2 Dr.Lakhvir Singh Khana**:*Upon our admission, he extended warm congratulations and subsequently familiarized us with the Swayam app, highlighting its features and benefits.*